SciF0r/election-results/README.md

 Disclaimer
 ----------

-This is Quick&Dirty hack to show the election results of the national elections in the Canton of Bern.
+This is a Quick&Dirty hack to show the election results of the national elections in the Canton of Bern.
 Feel free to use this code or send pull requests.
 In order to extend this project to more cantons, some refactoring is required.
 The HTML part would need some improvements, too.

 Usage
 -----